DanRepik/api_foundry/readme.md

           x-am-parent-property: customer_id
 ```

-In this example the customer property type after the reference resolution is an object.
-By setting the 'x-am-parent-property' attribute to a peer property, API-Maker will use that value of that property to resolve the object value.
-In the case of this example the customer_id value of the invoice will be used to select the customer.
+In this example, the `customer` property of the `invoice` schema is an object type after reference resolution.
+By setting the `x-am-parent-property` attribute to a sibling property, API-Maker will use the value of that property to resolve the object value.
+Specifically, in this example, the `customer_id` value of the invoice will be used to select the corresponding customer.

 > Internally API-Maker uses inner joins to select these objects using a single database operation.

 **Including an Array Propety**

 Consider the following api spec:
 ```